Warning! This is a restricted degree. Subject enrolment is only available to students admitted into this degree.

 Opportunities for people with project management qualifications is increasing in fields such as construction, law, education, health, commerce, information technology, marketing, public relations, and research and development.

-The Master of Science (Project Management) is accredited by the PMI Global Accreditation Center for Project Management Education Programs (GAC) and endorsed by the Australian Institute of Project Management (AIPM).
+This degree is accredited by the Project Management Institute (PMI) Global Accreditation Center for Project Management Education Programs (GAC) and endorsed by the Australian Institute of Project Management (AIPM).

 Applicants to the Master of Science (Project Management) degree require a bachelor degree or Graduate Certificate in Project Management or Graduate Diploma in Project Management.
 Note: work experience entry is available via the Graduate Certificate in Project Management.